knative/docs/docs/install/upgrade-installation-with-operator.md

 type: "docs"
 ---

-The upgrade is relatively more straightforward, if you install Knative with the Knative Operator.
-We support upgrading by a single [minor](https://semver.org/) version number.
+The Knative operator supports a straightforward upgrade process.
+It supports upgrading the Knative component by a single [minor](https://semver.org/) version number.
 For example, if you have v0.17 installed, you must upgrade to v0.18 before attempting to upgrade to v0.19.
 The attribute `spec.version` is the only field you need to change in the Serving or Eventing CR to perform an upgrade.
 You do not need to specify the version in terms of the `patch` number,